benediktaugenstein/sql-injection-prediction/README.md

 2. Add the module to the folder in which your other modules/libraries are kept (numpy, pandas etc.)
 3. You should be good to go.
 Take a look at the usage example to find out how to use this module.

-Important note: TensorFlow has to be installed for this module to work.
+Important note: scikit-learn and TensorFlow have to be installed for this module to work.

 ## Usage example